Introduction to MySQL UUID

 Example #2

-We will create a fresh table in our database initially using the CREATE statement query as follows.
+We will initially create a new table in our database using the CREATE statement query.

 Code: